dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 Over-simplifying, the as-if substitution principle is:

-   - Given a program P, if program P_better has the same observable behavior ("side-effects") as P does --- i.e., it behaves "as if" it was P ---  then we say they are equivalent and, for example, we can replace P with P_better.
+   - Given X and X': if X' has the same observable external behavior ("side-effects") as X does --- i.e., X' behaves "as if" it was X --- then we say they are equivalent and we can replace X with X'.

    - Equivalence substitution can apply at any level: a single line of code (replacing an expensive multiply with a shift for power-of-two